Who owns which Las Vegas casinos

 |Bellagio||MGM Resorts||MGM Growth + Blackstone||Nov.
 2019|

 |Harrah's Las Vegas||Caesars Entertainment||VICI||Dec.
 2017|

-- VICI, which Caesars Entertainment created to buy the real estate of its casinos, is acquiring MGM Growth Properties, which MGM Resorts created to buy its own casino real estate, in a $17.2 billion deal.
+- VICI, which Caesars Entertainment created to buy the real estate of its casinos, acquires MGM Growth Properties, which MGM Resorts created to buy its own casino real estate, in a $17.2 billion deal.
 That means that an offshoot of Caesars Entertainment, a competitor of MGM Resorts, is gonna own the real estate for MGM Resorts casinos.
 It also means that VICI is gonna own most of the real estate on the Vegas Strip.
+The deal closed on 4/29/22.
 (CNBC, Aug.
-2021)
+2021, BusinessWire Apr.
+2022)